ThibaultMariePro/RTG-Vite-Tailwindcss/README.md

 ./vite-tailwindcss-init.sh
 ```

-You'll end up with your new project root folder:
+It will then create your new project root folder:

 ```bash
 my-project